 Performing without a conductor, Orpheus presents an annual series at Carnegie Hall and tours extensively to major national and international venues.
 The 2016-17 Season is the first in Orpheus history to welcome back four celebrated soloists including pianists Christian Zacharias and Fazil Say, violinist Vadim Gluzman, and cellist Alisa Weilerstein.
 The season also features cutting-edge new works by American composers Jessie Montgomery and Michael Hersch, and thrilling symphonies by Haydn, Mendelssohn, Schubert, and Bizet.

 Orpheus has trademarked its signature mode of operation, the Orpheus Process™, an original method that places democracy at the center of artistic execution.
-It has been the focus of studies at Harvard and Stanford, and of leadership seminars at Morgan Stanley and Memorial Sloan-Kettering Hospital, among others.
+It has been the focus of studies at Harvard and of leadership seminars at IBM, Morgan Stanley, and Memorial Sloan-Kettering Hospital, among others.
 Two unique education and engagement programs, Access Orpheus and Orpheus Institute, aim to bring this approach to students of all ages.